compile-and-cry/GlobePay/README.md

   - Roadmap (Phase 1–4: Demo → Pilot → Growth → Full Stack PSP).
   - Bottom Line summary of regulatory path and requirements.
   - Render with any PlantUML viewer or VS Code extension (e.g., "PlantUML").

+AI (Demo)
+- Fraud Risk: Lightweight 0–100 risk scoring with Low/Medium/High label and reasons (amount, cross‑border, UPI quality, keywords, time).
+Stored in `payments` and shown on processing/success.
+- Explainer: `/ask` endpoint with a tiny keyword‑based FAQ that answers common questions (fees, FX, UPI vs. prod, env).
+- Currency Optimizer: `/optimize_currency?amount=500` suggests the source currency that maximizes INR received for the same numeric amount, using fallback FX and demo fees.
+- All AI features are demo‑grade.
+For production, use robust models, proper evaluation, and human review.

 Migrations
 - Located in `migrations/` and embedded via `sqlx::migrate!()`.